paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Subsec. (g)(1).
 Pub.
 L. 116–92, § 6303(6)(A), substituted “Not later than 90 days after the date of the enactment of the Damon Paul Nelson and Matthew Young Pollard Intelligence Authorization Act for Fiscal Years 2018 and 2019” for “Not later than 90 days after May 5, 2017”.

 Subsec. (g)(2)(A).
 Pub.
 L. 116–92, § 6303(6)(B), inserted “or (b)” after “subsection (a)”.

+<a id="section-3055"></a>
+## § 3055.
+Enabling intelligence community integration
+**(a) Provision of goods or services** Subject to and in accordance with any guidance and requirements developed by the Director of National Intelligence, the head of an element of the intelligence community may provide goods or services to another element of the intelligence community without reimbursement or transfer of funds for hoteling initiatives for intelligence community employees and affiliates defined in any such guidance and requirements issued by the Director of National Intelligence.

+**(b) Approval** Prior to the provision of goods or services pursuant to subsection (a), the head of the element of the intelligence community providing such goods or services and the head of the element of the intelligence community receiving such goods or services shall approve such provision.

+**(c) Hoteling defined** In this section, the term “hoteling” means an alternative work arrangement in which employees of one element of the intelligence community are authorized flexible work arrangements to work part of the time at one or more alternative worksite locations, as appropriately authorized.

 <a id="section-3056"></a>